 10 Best Hot Cocoa Flavors for your Coffee Shop This Valentine's Day

 Hazelnut and chocolate have been paired since the early 1800s.
 Originally, this happened because hazelnuts were so much cheaper than cocoa beans and had a similar taste.
-As time went on and the price of chocolate lessened, people continued to put these flavors together because they loved the taste and your patrons will too.
+As time went on and the price of chocolate lessened, people continued to put these flavors together because they loved the taste, and your patrons would, too.
 To make this, add two pumps of hazelnut syrup to your regular hot chocolate.

 Cocoa beans originated in Central and South America.
 They were initially made to be drunk with chiles and other spices.
 While that practice has changed in the United States, Mexican Cinnamon hot chocolate brings cocoa back to its roots.
 It's made by adding cinnamon, anise, cardamom, and nutmeg to hot chocolate.
 This warm and spicy take on cocoa is a great addition to any Valentine's menu.

-3. Almond Coconut
+3. Almond Coconut - Fun Hot Chocolate Flavors

 Chocolate, almonds, and coconut is another classic combination.
 In the US, we've been enjoying it in the form of Almond Joy bars since 1945.
 This hot chocolate combines these flavors once again to make a sweet and nutty flavor reminiscent of an Almond Joy.
 Make this with your regular milk chocolate hot cocoa and two pumps of both almond and coconut flavorings.
 For extra flair, add coconut shavings on top of the whipped cream.